Jackie and Steve

-If you are worried about any potential symptoms, or have noticed an unusual change in your body, the best thing to do is to visit your GP.
+If you are worried about any potential symptoms, or have noticed an unusual or persistent change in your body, the best thing to do is to contact your GP practice.
 It’s probably nothing to worry about but if it is cancer, the earlier it’s found, the better.
 When cancer is diagnosed at an early stage, treatment is often easier and more likely to be effective.
 For example, 9 out of 10 people survive bowel cancer when it’s diagnosed early.
-Today, more Scots are detecting cancer early, in fact 24.3% of all breast, lung and bowel cancers in 2012 and 2013 were detected at stage one (the earliest stage).
-This is an increase of 4.7 per cent since 2010 and 2011.
+Today, more Scots are detecting cancer early, in fact a quarter of all breast, lung and bowel cancers in 2016 and 2017 were detected at stage one (the earliest stage).

 In general, outcomes are much better these days.
-In fact, twice as many people survive cancer today compared to 30 years ago.* So, if you’re worried about any potential symptoms, your doctor wants to see you.
+In fact, almost twice as many people survive cancer today compared to 20 years ago.* So, if you’re worried about any potential symptoms, your doctor wants to see you.

 Very often when someone is worried about cancer, it’s something they put to the back of their mind.
 Either because they don’t want to face it or are worried about wasting their doctor's time.
 However, timing is everything – the earlier a patient comes and sees me with their concerns, the quicker I can help them, which could save their life.
 If you notice a change in your health, any change, I want to see you.
 Whether you have unexpected bleeding, found a lump, altered bowel habits, weight loss, an unexplained pain or something else, make an appointment today.
 Sometimes those around you will notice changes to your health before you do, like a persistent cough.
 Don’t fob them off, follow it up.
 You’re not wasting my time, I’m here to listen and to help.